trdroid/Django-Sample-Apps/documentsite/README.md

 <b> Generated Files </b>

+<i>documentsite/docs/migrations/</i>

-<i>documentsite/docs/migrations/</i>: is the directory that holds database migrations of the application.
+is the directory that holds database migrations of the application.
 Django keeps track of model changes using migrations and synchronizes the database accordingly.

+<i>documentsite/docs/admin.py</i>

-<i>documentsite/docs/admin.py</i>: is the file where models are registered to include them into the Django administration site, the usage of which is optional.
+is the file where models are registered to include them into the Django administration site, the usage of which is optional.

+<i>documentsite/docs/models.py</i>

-<i>documentsite/docs/models.py</i>: a MUST TO HAVE file that constitutes the data models of the application.
+a MUST TO HAVE file that constitutes the data models of the application.
 It could also be left empty.

+<i>documentsite/docs/tests.py</i>

-<i>documentsite/docs/tests.py</i>: is where the tests of the application should be added
+is where the tests of the application should be added

+<i>documentsite/docs/views.py</i>

-<i>documentsite/docs/views.py</i>: contains the application logic.
+contains the application logic.
 Each web request is routed to an appropriate view which receives the HTTP request, processes it, and returns a response.

+### Designing Schema for Documents

+A model in Django is a python class that inherits from <b>django.db.models.Model</b>.

+Django creates a table for each model in <i>documentsite/docs/models.py</i>.

+Each attribute in a model class corresponds to a column in the table that the model class represents.

+A Model class obtains its default functionality from <b>django.db.models.Model</b>, which allows easy interaction with the database.